-It's not just the targeted killing of the fish that kills them
+It's not just targeted fishing that kills fish

 Removal of essential predators: Sharks and tuna are susceptible to overfishing, and when they are removed from the areas they live in, this means that sea creatures further down the food chain are negatively impacted.

 Poor coral reef health: With a larger amount of smaller marine creatures comes greater damage to coral reefs and other elements of the ocean’s ecosystem.
 Reefs are essential to ocean life, and once they are harmed, it is hard to repair the damage, if at all.